 The flagship component of Learning Undefeated is a 45-foot wet lab housed in a tractor trailer, which can accommodate classes of up to 32 students.
 The mobile laboratory is fully self-contained, with its own power and water supply.
 As a mobile unit, it can serve a different school each day or serve a single school for a longer period of time.

-The Learning Undefeated program will also include an equipment loan component and professional development for teachers who have classroom space but lack the supplies needed for laboratory experiments.
-The program plan includes nine staff positions to be filled locally.
+The Learning Undefeated program also includes an equipment loan component and professional development for teachers who have classroom space but lack the supplies needed for laboratory experiments.

 Community Outreach for Families and Students